Talk to real users and create designs backed by data (not client preferences!)

 1 week of pre-work

-On average, across the entire program, expect to dedicate a minimum of 6-10 hours per week for videos and assignments.
+On average, across the entire program, expect to dedicate 8 to 12 hours per week for videos and assignments.

 To ensure that no one gets left behind, we’ve purposefully made some weeks lighter than others.
 Sometimes you won’t have assignments, and your only task will be to watch and internalize content.